The One-Build System: Create Once, Sell to 100 Clients for $30K–$50K Operators

 Most founders build systems, then forget they exist or revert to custom work because they’re not measuring the return.

-Why?
 “I forgot I had them,” he said.
 “And I couldn’t tell if they were actually helping.”

 No measurement.
 No motivation.
 No adoption.

-We built a systems tracker:
+We built a systems tracker to quantify one-build ROI

 System name